sedoski20/chessGame/README.md

 ### Gameplay

-The gameplay is simple, the two players must use the same device and the interaction is done by mouse clicks.
-The player 1 starts with the bottom pieces (whites).
+The gameplay is simple, the  players can use the same device or play remotly.
+The interaction is done by mouse clicks.

 ![](https://i.giphy.com/media/71wW6cZUvQyMdet34g/giphy.gif)